i-am-bee/bee-agent-framework/README.md

 import { BeeAgent } from "bee-agent-framework/agents/bee/agent";
 import { OllamaChatLLM } from "bee-agent-framework/adapters/ollama/chat";
 import { TokenMemory } from "bee-agent-framework/memory/tokenMemory";
-import { DuckDuckGoSearchTool } from "bee-agent-framework/tools/search/duckDuckGoSearch";
+import { BeeSystemPrompt } from "bee-agent-framework/agents/bee/prompts";
 import { OpenMeteoTool } from "bee-agent-framework/tools/weather/openMeteo";

 const llm = new OllamaChatLLM(); // default is llama3.1 (8B), it is recommended to use 70B model